The Time (band): Second reunion and the Original 7ven

-In September 2011, the band announced a name change to The Original 7ven and a new album Condensate which was released October 18, 2011 with the single "#Trendin" released September 20.
+In September 2011, the band announced a name change to the Original 7ven and a new album Condensate which was released October 18, 2011 with the single "#Trendin" released September 20.
 Concerning the name change, Jimmy Jam said that “the decision was made at that point that we could either continue to, shall we say, negotiate or argue or plead or whatever.
 We decided to go the route of 'let’s not hold things up because of the name.
 Let’s embrace the opportunity to move forward in a new era, with a new outlook, with a new album' and that’s what we did.
 We think the name reflects exactly who we are.
 We are the Original 7even and that basically, for me, covers it.”

-On October 27, 2011, The Original 7ven appeared on The Tonight Show with Jay Leno.
+On October 27, 2011, the Original 7ven appeared on The Tonight Show with Jay Leno.

-On November 17, 2011, The Original 7ven opened the Soul Train Music Awards in Atlanta, Georgia.
+On November 17, 2011, the Original 7ven opened the Soul Train Music Awards in Atlanta, Georgia.
 The show was broadcast on November 27.

-On April 21, 2016, group founder Prince was pronounced dead in his Paisley Park complex.
-Members of the band paid tribute to him in subsequent live performances and on Facebook.
+On April 21, 2016, group founder Prince was pronounced dead at his Paisley Park complex.
+Members of the band paid tribute to him in live performances and on social media.

-On the weekend of June 24/25, 2016, Morris Day & The Time appeared at a Prince Tribute in London organised by the charity Autism Rocks.
+On the weekend of June 24/25, 2016, Morris Day & the Time appeared at a Prince Tribute in London organised by the charity Autism Rocks.
 The charity was supported by Prince with live shows, including his last in the UK.
-Alongside Morris and The Time were other artists influenced or otherwise involved with Prince including CeeLo Green, Mark Ronson and Larry Graham & Graham Central Station.
+Alongside Morris and the Time were other artists influenced or otherwise involved with Prince including CeeLo Green, Mark Ronson and Larry Graham & Graham Central Station.

-On February 12, 2017, the original lineup of The Time played a brief two-song set at the Grammy Awards in Los Angeles, California, held at Staples Center as part of a tribute to Prince.
+On February 12, 2017, the original lineup of the Time played a brief two-song set at the Grammy Awards in Los Angeles, California, held at Staples Center as part of a tribute to Prince.
 The Time's appearance was followed by a performance by Bruno Mars.

 The band has been honored with a star on the exterior of the Minneapolis nightclub First Avenue, where both the original roster and the second lineup of the group performed (first in October 1981 and later in the film Purple Rain).
 The stars on the building recognize performers who have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.